 Travel guides arrange and sell tour packages and itineraries.
 They're responsible for booking transportation, lodging and tours and keeping careful track of bills and recording payments made.

 Travel guides are supervisors who must manage a team of tourism workers including hotel and food service workers, tour guides and escorts, travel clerks and agents.
 They also need specialized knowledge in sales and marketing, geography, transportation and accounting.
-According to the U.S. Bureau of Labor Statistics (BLS), travel guides earned a median annual salary of $34,180 as of 2015.
-Growth in the job rate of travel guides is expected to remain basically unchanged at -1 to 1% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), travel guides earned a median annual salary of $26,570 as of 2018.
+Growth in the job rate of travel guides is expected to remain average at 5% to 9% between 2018 and 2028.

 Lodging managers ensure that a hotel, inn, bed and breakfast establishment, camp ground, youth hostel or other place of lodging is run effectively and profitably.
 They provide their clients with a safe and comfortable place to rest, entertainment, good food and a friendly, knowledgeable service staff.